kallaway/100-days-of-code/log.md

 **Today's Progress:** A bit of a cop-out today.
 I'm generally using my coding time to consolidate what I've learned in FreeCodeCamp tutorials.
 But there comes a point where I need to learn some new stuff in order to consolidate it!
 So today (and probably the next couple of days), I'm working through the FCC tutorials on JavaScript.
 Then I will figure out how to combine that with my HTML and CSS in a web app.

-It occurs to me that I haven't practiced using form fields yet, so maybe I can build some form fields into my web page, then put some JS behind them to return a result based on the input...hmm, I need to give this some thought.
+**Thoughts** It occurs to me that I haven't practiced using form fields yet, so maybe I can build some form fields into my web page, then put some JS behind them to return a result based on the input...hmm, I need to give this some thought.

+## Day 8 of 100: 10th January 2017

+**Today's Progress:** Just a bit of messing about, really.
+I've been reading up on how to incorporate JavaScript into an HTML webpage, so I've set up a simple HTML document that I can muck about with and try different stuff out.

+**Thoughts:** I really need to figure out how to get user input from a form field on my HTML document, into a JS function, and then display the output from the function.
+Even if it's just a case of inputting a number and getting JS to double it and return the result!
+Setting up a form field to accept a number is easy enough.
+And getting JS to take a variable, double it and return the result is easy enough.
+But how do I tie them together?!

 <!---